Trawsfynydd: Governance

 An electoral ward in the same name exists.
 This ward includes the community of Maentwrog and Gellilydan and has a total population of 1,604.

 Transport

 Railways

 Trawsfynydd used to be served by a section of the Great Western Railway branch line, which ran from Bala to Blaenau Ffestiniog.
 To the north of the station, the army built its own station to serve the large camp nearby.(camp detail) Today Trawsfynydd railway station is a private home. (pictures).
 The line closed to all traffic in 1961, and the trackbed at the Bala end was subsequently severed by the Llyn Celyn reservoir, but the section between Blaenau and Trawsfynydd Power Station reopened in 1964 for nuclear flask traffic.
 Access from the Bala end being no longer possible, a new section of track – the so-called "Trawsfynydd Link" – was constructed to link the previously separate ex-GWR and ex-LNWR stations in Blaenau Ffestiniog.
 It finally closed in 1998, although the track remains in situ.

-The village has a high proportion of Welsh language speakers (81.7%), and is accordingly in the top five Welsh-speaking communities in Gwynedd.